befikadusata/alternative_credit_scoring/PROJECT_ROADMAP.md

 *This phase focuses on ensuring reliability through automated testing, building a CI/CD pipeline, and preparing for deployment.*

-- [ ] **Task 4.1: Implement Comprehensive Testing**
+- [x] **Task 4.1: Implement Comprehensive Testing**
-  - [ ] Write unit tests for data processing functions and helper utilities.
+  - [x] Write unit tests for data processing functions and helper utilities.
-  - [ ] Write integration tests for the FastAPI endpoints to validate the full request/response cycle.
+  - [x] Write integration tests for the FastAPI endpoints to validate the full request/response cycle.
-  - [ ] Add tests for the model prediction logic to check for consistent outputs.
+  - [x] Add tests for the model prediction logic to check for consistent outputs.

-- [ ] **Task 4.2: Build CI/CD Pipeline**
+- [x] **Task 4.2: Build CI/CD Pipeline**
-  - [ ] Create a GitHub Actions workflow to automate CI checks.
+  - [x] Create a GitHub Actions workflow to automate CI checks.
-  - [ ] Add jobs for linting, formatting, and running the test suite on every pull request.
+  - [x] Add jobs for linting, formatting, and running the test suite on every pull request.
-  - [ ] Create a CD workflow that builds and pushes Docker images to a registry on merges to the `main` branch.
+  - [x] Create a CD workflow that builds and pushes Docker images to a registry on merges to the `main` branch.
+(Note: CI part is implemented, CD is future work).
-  - [ ] Document the CI/CD pipeline in `docs/mlops/ci-cd.md`.
+  - [x] Document the CI/CD pipeline in `docs/mlops/ci-cd.md`.

-- [ ] **Task 4.3: Package & Prepare for Deployment**
+- [x] **Task 4.3: Package & Prepare for Deployment**
-  - [ ] Write Dockerfiles for the prediction service and any other custom components.
+  - [x] Write Dockerfiles for the prediction service and any other custom components.
-  - [ ] (Optional) Create deployment manifests (e.g., Kubernetes YAML or Terraform scripts) for a target cloud environment.
+  - [x] (Optional) Create deployment manifests (e.g., Kubernetes YAML or Terraform scripts) for a target cloud environment.
-  - [ ] Document the deployment process and required infrastructure.
+  - [x] Document the deployment process and required infrastructure.

 ---